-We might not have gotten to be the Warlock Tank, but Demonology warlocks have been having a great time in Mists of Pandaria and WoW Patch 5.3 doesn’t change that.
+We might not have gotten to be the Warlock Tank, but Demonology warlocks have been having a great time in Mists of Pandaria and WoW Patch 5.4 doesn’t change that, as we barrel into Garrosh.
 But does it change new mechanics, talents, glyphs, gemming, reforging?
 Don’t worry – this Quick-start guide will help you get reforged, gemmed, up to speed on MoP stat weights and ability priorities, so you can get on with the evil laughter and the ridiculous DPS as soon as possible.

 Demonology “Rotation” and Priorities